eliz-is-newb/phase-3-project/README.md

 # Balancing Limbo

 This project was manufactured with React, JSX, (Bulma.io CSS, NES.css) frameworks, external iframes and a lot of fun content to work with, and browse through.
+## To get to our app's home screen:
+Press power button on gameboy image.

-## What is it?
+## What is Balancing Limbo?
 This project is a multi-media platform that replicates a gameboy emulator. <br/>
 <br/>
-## To get to home screen:
-Press power button on gameboy image.

 - It contains three libraries of curated cartoons, games, and funny commercial-quotes styled as magic 8 ball answers.
 - A user can browse through and play cartoons, games, and commercials.